 10 Kickoff Questions From Off the Beaten Path

 Kicking off a video project right is arguably the most vital step in shaping the direction a project will take.
-The tendency to discuss Xs and Os is strong, but I urge you to take a step back instead.

 Focus on the undercurrents that are driving the project, and not how it will get done.

 Many of my peers proclaim it be a watered-down exercise in streamlining what should be a precious, bespoken process (eg; the creative process that drives the video production effort).
 But every project is an opportunity to meet business needs using video content, and you really can’t ask too many questions on the front end.
 So yeah, I’ve got an automated form that I use, largely to weed out tire kickers 😎, but also to create some consistency in how I evaluate a potential fit when I’m blessed by a new agency or comms team looking to engage in a project with me and my team.
 Whether you’re building a form, or revitalizing your meeting format for kicking off video projects with clients, this article will give you some unorthodox questions to shape the direction of a video project, all designed to unlock the underlying needs and market forces shaping the request for a video in the first place.

 Each of these questions falls in one of 3 buckets: